 At the annual meeting, two people will be elected to our Board of Directors.
-In addition, we will ask stockholders to (i) approve our 2018 Employee, Director and Consultant Equity Incentive Plan, (ii) approve our 2018 Employee, Stock Purchase Plan and (iii) ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2018.
+In addition, we will ask stockholders to approve our 2019 Employee, Director and Consultant Equity Incentive Plan and ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2019.
 The Board of Directors recommends the election of the two nominees for director and approval of each of the other proposals.
 Such other business will be transacted as may properly come before the annual meeting.

 Under Securities and Exchange Commission rules that allow companies to furnish proxy materials to stockholders over the Internet, we have elected to deliver our proxy materials to our stockholders over the Internet.
 This delivery process allows us to provide stockholders with the information they need, while at the same time conserving natural resources and lowering the cost of delivery.
-On or about June 14, 2018, we began sending to our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement for our 2018 Annual Meeting of Stockholders and our 2018 annual report to stockholders.
-The Notice also provides instructions on how to vote online or by telephone and includes instructions on how to receive a paper copy of the proxy materials by mail.
+On or about June 18, 2019, we intend to begin sending to our stockholders an Important Notice Regarding the Availability of Proxy Materials, or the Notice, containing instructions on how to access our proxy statement for our 2019 annual meeting of stockholders and our 2018 annual report to stockholders.
+The Notice also provides instructions on how to vote online and includes instructions on how to receive a paper copy of the proxy materials by mail.